 If you would like more detailed information on the modules offered, see: www.tcd.ie/nanoscience/undergraduate

 You may undertake your fourth year Capstone project at a research institute or university in the EU or further afield, provided you attain a sufficient standard in the third year examinations.
 Recent examples of laboratories where projects have taken place include the IMEC micro- and nano-electronics research centre in Leuven, Belgium; Stanford University, California; The Scripps Research Institute, La Jolla, California; the University of Alberta, Canada, the University of Wollongong, Australia; Humboldt University, Berlin, the University of Potsdam in Germany and Soochow University, China.

 Further information on the year abroad programme for second or third year students, and a list of partner universities, can be found at: www.tcd.ie/study/non-eu/study-abroad

 A Maths/Physics Open Day is held in November each year, see: www.tcd.ie/Physics/outreach/open-days/

 “If you research many of the exciting technologies or breakthroughs in the world today, I can guarantee that at least half of them are ‘nano’ related – and this is what we get to study in Nanoscience.
 This course has a huge emphasis on problem-solving, and I would highly recommend it to anyone who likes to question ‘how’ and ‘why’ the world works.

 I also love to travel so international reputation was a huge factor for me when choosing a university course.
-Through Trinity’s international connections I have already had the chance to experience research in Russia, and as a Junior Sophister student I am now focused on my international research project.
-I am so glad that I chose Nanoscience, the opportunities are endless!”
+Through Trinity’s international connections I had the chance to experience research in Russia, and as a fourth year student I focused on my international research project which I completed at Caltech in the United States.
+I am so glad that I chose Nanoscience, the opportunities from the degree are endless!”